 Often we are traveling to a destination where a car seat is available or we’ll use public transportation.
 For those times when we need to bring the car seat, I either use it in flight or check it to my destination as baggage.

 - The most narrow seat around!
 As airplane seats get smaller, the narrowness of this car seat is a feature worth noting for forward facing restraint.
-(This would most likely not fit as a rear facing seat in air travel)

 - Steel alloy frame (this is the seat I check as baggage if using the CARES in-flight)